wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_04_models_controllers/dawn_models/readme.md

 `rake db:migrate:status`

 We can also undo the migration if we didn't like it.
 (Not necessary now, but good to know.
-If you do this, you can simple re-run the migration with db:migrate).
+If you do this, you can simply re-run the migration with db:migrate).

 `rake db:rollback`